Gruppe-H/AI_exam/README.md

 # AI_exam

+#### Our project

+- Create a chatbot, trained on review, plot and can be asked about a movie question.
+- Create a face recognition on celebs from movie posters
+- Maybe create a movie recommendation based on users former watches

 ### Business case

 Select one or more business or social domains, where AI can bring value.
 Formulate a problem statement, context,